 We've covered your pits, now let us cover your lips!

-You’ve heard our case for natural deodorant: what goes on your body, goes in your body.
+You’ve heard our case for aluminum free deodorant: what goes on your body, goes in your body.
 This is even more true with lip products.
 The skin on your lips is thin, and as such, your blood stream can absorb these ingredients much more easily.
 More so than many other beauty products, you consume lip balm throughout the day as you eat and drink.

 Let’s keep it clean, people!